What is a Data Lake?

 Azure Data Analytics makes use of U-SQL for performing analytical tasks, which is the combination of C# and SQL.
 Azure Data Analytics provides a platform that allows .NET developers to efficiently process terabytes and petabytes of data, resting on Data Lake Analytics.

-Azure HDInsight is the third core component of Azure Data Lake product suite.
+Azure HDInsight is the third core component of Azure Data Lake features in the product suite.
 HDInsight allows users to easily run popular open-source frameworks—including Apache Hadoop, Spark, and Kafka—using Azure HDInsight, a cost-effective, enterprise-grade service for open source analytics.

 Microsoft Azure Data Lake Benefits